SIP Integration

 ## Number Porting

 Bland supports **number porting** — transferring phone numbers you own from another carrier to Bland.
-This allows you to use your existing business numbers directly with Bland's SIP infrastructure without maintaining a separate SIP provider.
+This lets you use your existing business numbers directly with Bland's SIP infrastructure without maintaining a separate SIP provider.

 ### How Number Porting Works